 The work embodies a sense of presence in an ever changing, expansive atmosphere as transitions of all sorts; personal, interpersonal and global are considered.

-In their 3-d iteration I am utilizing a painted polyfoam or stuffed and sewn canvas and vinyl as substrates.
+In their 3-d iteration I am utilizing a painted polyfoam; a soft sculpture like material or stuffed and sewn canvas or vinyl as substrates.
 The 2-d iterations are works on paper.
 In some instances, I am painting and cutting the paper, then hanging it freely from clips and thread tethered to the ceiling.
-They can appear as thin slices of atmosphere to walk around, peer at and through.
-Their thin and elusive appearance is especially stark in contrast to their 3-d counterparts.
-Other works on paper are held by magnets to the wall, some draping onto the floor and others mounted on boards, each giving their unique voice to the nuances of various states of being.
+They can appear as thin slices of atmosphere to walk around and peer through.
+Their thin and elusive appearance, including cut out areas, are especially stark in contrast to their bulky 3-D counterparts.
+Other works on paper are held by magnets to the wall or mounted on boards, each giving their unique voice to the nuances of various states of being.

 Remnants and Other Elevated Parts